|

 President and CEO

-At AllerQuest Dr. Mendelson articulates the strategy of the company,
+At AllerQuest Dr. Wolfe articulates the strategy of the company,

 organizes a high caliber and effective management team, sets

-is also responsible for overseeing the financial affairs of the
+achievement.
+Dr. Wolfe is responsible for overseeing the financial

 Charlotte Ressler, PhD cressler@allerquest.com